The Keys to “No Regrets Living”

 As physicians, occasionally in the course of caring for our patients we encounter events that truly stun us.
 Unforgettable occurrences that defy all of our predictions and expectations.
 The “Miracles Project” is a collection of these stories, medical miracles, written by leading doctors who witnessed them, physicians at the top of their fields.
 The project, which began in 2014, has resulted in a remarkable new book, “Miracles We Have Seen – America’s Leading Physicians Share Stories They Can’t Forget,” published in September, 2016 by HCI Books, publishers of the original “Chicken Soup for the Soul” series.
 Contributors to this book include pediatricians, internists, surgeons, family medicine specialists, emergency medicine physicians, obstetricians, psychiatrists, and sub-specialists in a wide variety of fields.
 Leaders in bedside care and preeminent educators, including deans and department heads on the faculties of the top university medical schools in the country.
 The common thread among us is that we have borne witness to unexplainable, unforgettable, and profoundly unexpected events— medical miracles—in our patients.
 Dr. Rotbart is donating 100% of net author proceeds from sales of the book to the 65 charities chosen by the physician-essayists participating in this project.

-Dr. Rotbart’s national media appearances include: The Dr. Oz Show, CBS’ The Early Show, National Public Radio, Coast-to-Coast Radio, USA Today, Parents Magazine, Time Magazine, US News and World Report, Redbook Magazine, SELF Magazine, Kiwi Magazine, Fit Parenting, Chicago Tribune, Los Angeles Times, Health Magazine, Ladies Home Journal, First for Women, VIV Magazine, Prevention Magazine, Cafe Mom/The Stir, ABCNews.com, USAToday.com, ChicagoTribune.com, MSNBC.com, Livestrong.com.
+Dr. Rotbart’s national media appearances include: The Dr. Oz Show (two appearances), CBS’ The Early Show, National Public Radio, Coast-to-Coast Radio, USA Today, Parents Magazine, Time Magazine, US News and World Report, Redbook Magazine, SELF Magazine, Kiwi Magazine, Fit Parenting, Chicago Tribune, Los Angeles Times, Health Magazine, Ladies Home Journal, First for Women, VIV Magazine, Prevention Magazine, Cafe Mom/The Stir, ABCNews.com, USAToday.com, ChicagoTribune.com, MSNBC.com, Livestrong.com, and hundreds of radio programs, podcasts and guest blog posts.
 He is a regular monthly contributor to Parents Magazine’s Parents Perspective, and a contributor to several New York Times blogs and to Jill Smokler’s ScaryMommy.com.
 His No Regrets Parenting Show was one of the original programs on MomTV.
 In February, 2009, Dr. Rotbart teamed with former American Idol Brooke White for a nationwide satellite media tour promoting influenza prevention.
 In February, 2010, he collaborated with former American Idol Danny Gokey for another nationwide flu-awareness satellite media tour.
 Filmmaker Chris Condayan has prepared a video documentary for parents featuring Dr. Rotbart in collaboration with the National Academy of Sciences, which can be viewed here, or by clicking the YouTube link on this page.
 For a complete listing of Dr. Rotbart’s appearances and writings, see the “Appearances” page of this website.

 Education and Professional